Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Yes.
 Typically the pressure switch allows for the adjustment of the cut in / cut off pressure to ensure you have sufficient pressure and volume of compressed air to suit your needs.

-How do I adjust air compressor cut in pressure?
+How do I adjust the air compressor cut-in pressure?

 I’m puzzled as to why you feel the need to reduce the cut in pressure to 50 PSI?